wkrska/18742_SHIF-DRAM/README.md

 ```

 ### Step 0: Prerequisites
 Our framework requires all [gem5 dependencies](https://pages.cs.wisc.edu/~david/courses/cs752/Spring2015/gem5-tutorial/part1/building.html) and was tested using Ubuntu 14.04.
+Not sure why we went back to the stone age.

 * To install gem5 dependencies:
 ```